-Russia threatens to scuttle talks with U.S. if there is no swift acceptance to its security demands
+Russia threatens to scuttle talks with U.S. if there is no swift acceptance of its security demands

 “Indeed, we can see that our U.S. opponents are continuing to publish threats of upcoming sanctions as a mantra,” he said.
 “Of course, such things do not help create a constructive atmosphere before the consultations.”

-Secretary of State Antony Blinken warned Friday that Russia would face “massive consequences” for renewed military action against Ukraine, but he warned that Russia was trying to “gaslight” the world that it was under threat from Europe and NATO, not the other way around.
+Secretary of State Antony Blinken warned Friday that Russia would face “massive consequences” for renewed military action against Ukraine, and he said Russia was trying to “gaslight” the world that it was under threat from Europe and NATO, not the other way around.

 “No one should be surprised if Russia instigates a provocation or incident, then tries to use it to justify military intervention, hoping that by the time the world realizes the ruse it’ll be too late,” he said.